Exam Resources

 - There are default Common Transformers like

-allows specifying a name of the image in resources and replace that with an actual image and/or tag reference usingnewName
+imagesallows specifying a name of the image in resources and replace that with an actual image and/or tag reference usingnewNameandnewTag. - Example:

 apiVersion: kustomize.config.k8s.io/v1beta1 kind: Kustomization resources: - deploy.yaml images: - name: nginx newName: nginx newTag: 1.14.2 commonLabels: description: 'nginx common label' namespace: my-namespace namePrefix: my-